JaredLGillespie/rerun.me/README.rst

 Advanced Usage
 --------------

-Instead of using as a decorator, ``rerunme`` can be used as an instead for wrapping an arbitrary number of function calls.
+Instead of using as a decorator, ``rerun`` can be used as an instead for wrapping an arbitrary number of function calls.
 This can be achieved via the ``run`` method.

 .. code-block:: python